 The CDC’s facilitation of high level consultations with bi-lateral donors is helpful.
 This is an area where the CDC can complement the TWG’s aid coordination and mobilization function.

 There are, however, frustrations with some of these areas.
 For example, several DP Lead Facilitators observed that the results of the networking retreats are often unclear as they tend not to generate specific agreements and agendas for follow up.
 As with TWG plenary meetings, attendance at the Networking Retreats is inconsistent across both government and DPs.
 As a result, it is difficult to discuss matters of substance and reach agreement for follow up actions.
 In a sense, the networking retreats have evolved into primarily information sharing events.
 In the time, some Chairs and DP Lead Facilitators were not aware that CDC focal points were assigned to particular TWGs.
-In some cases they were surprised to learn that CDC focal points actually attended TWG plenary meetings
+In some cases they were surprised to learn that CDC focal points actually attended TWG plenary meetings..

 There are three key areas where the CDC can play a more active role in promoting better TWG performance.
 First, the CDC should provide support and guidance to those TWGs in which there has been recent turnover among RGC Chairs and/or DP Co-chairs.
 For example, the TWG/JLR is being re-constituted within the Ministry of Justice.
 Certain issues pertaining to aid coordination and harmonization may be new to the MoJ and suggests an opportunity and need for more technical guidance and support from CDC in areas such as ToRs and JMIs.
 In other TWGs, new officials have been appointed as Chairs, including TWG/A & W. This is particularly relevant in situations in which the Secretariat has not played an active role.